johnkk84/johnkk84/README.md

 - 💞️ I’m looking to collaborate on short project contains lab scenarios
 - 📫 You can reach me using mail: janusz.kujawa@gmail.com or just ping on slack.
 - ☸️ I have Kubernetes certification [CKAD](https://www.credly.com/badges/f7cedcc7-b5a5-4d2f-b28c-1484a709f29f/public_url), [CKA](https://www.credly.com/badges/a3fa5f29-0755-4074-829e-bee3db2c1b68?source=linked_in_profile)
-- :cloud: I have based knowledge about AWS Cloud
+- :cloud: I have based knowledge about AWS Cloud (CLP)

 <!---
 johnkk84/johnkk84 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.